Ask AI

 🧠

-Here’s what each of the fields does:
+Here’s what each of the areas in the screenshot above controls:

 1. Preceding Text - Preceding Text is a variable representing the words before the cursor.
 In Basic Plugins this works as a fallback, reading the words before the cursor if the Plugin user had not highlighted anything.
-If you plan on using {{ preceding_text }} then you may want to specify the minimum and/or maximum number of words needed before the cursor for the Plugin to work.
+If you plan on using {{ preceding_text }} then you may want to specify the minimum and/or maximum number of words needed before the cursor for the Plugin to work here.

 1. Highlighted Text - Highlighted Text is a variable representing the words the user has highlighted—this will be replaced by the exact words the user has highlighted when the Plugin is run, passing that context into the prompt.
-If you plan on using {{ highlighted_text }} you can specify the minimum words required and maximum allowed for a highlight.
+If you plan on using {{ highlighted_text }} you can specify the minimum words required and maximum allowed for a highlight here.

 1. User Text Input - If you toggle on Allow Users to Give Instructions, you also enable the {{ user_text_input }} variable.
 With this feature enabled, your Plugin users will get a popup window before the Plugin is actually run, prompting them for input according to instructions you’ve defined.
 Inserting this variable in your Plugin instructions is a way to directly pass in end user input.

-2. System - This specifies how the AI should behave.
+1. System - This specifies how the AI should behave.
 For instance, a system message could be: "You are a helpful assistant."
 This instructs the model to behave like a helpful assistant during the chat.

-3. User - This is the substance of your plugin.
+2. User - This is the substance of your plugin.
 Here, you will combine the user’s {{ highlighted_text }} and possibly the Story Bible data into a prompt for the language model to produce the desired functionality for the user.
 A few guidelines:

 • Give a strong cue as to what part of the prompt is the user’s highlighted text, which will let the AI know what part is coming from the user.
 Something like:

-Based on the passage of text provided, [...rest of instructions...]
+Here is a passage of text: {{ highlighted_text }} Based on the passage of text provided, [...rest of instructions...]

 • Be as specific as you can with your instructions.
 A good approach is to write this as if you’re writing an email to an assistant for them to do the task correctly on the first try without requiring clarifying questions.